AMI Cardiogenic Shock, Clinical Research & Data, Safety & Efficacy

 Frontiers Cardiovascular Medicine, 2020

-Retrospective analysis of 166 consecutive IABP-SHOCK II-eligible cardiogenic shock patients in four dedicated shock centers that showed an observed mortality on circulatory support with an Impella was significantly lower than predicted in patients with highest mortality risk.
-Overall 30-day mortality was 42%, and mortality was higher in resuscitated patients (50 vs. 36%) and when Impella was implanted post-PCI (Impella-pre-PCI: 28%, Impella-post-PCI: 51%).13
+A retrospective analysis of 166 consecutive patients with cardiogenic shock who met IABP-SHOCK II eligibility criteria was conducted across four dedicated shock centers.
+The findings showed that among patients at highest risk of mortality, those treated with Impella circulatory support had a significantly lower observed mortality than what was predicted.
+Overall, 30-day mortality was 42%, and mortality was higher in resuscitated patients (50 vs. 36%) and when Impella was implanted post-PCI (Impella-pre-PCI: 28%, Impella-post-PCI: 51%).13

 Catheterization and Cardiovascular Interventions, 2021

-Evaluation of data from 365 patients treated with Impella 2.5/Impella CP in 17 centers of the IMP-IT Registry with findings that suggest a survival benefit and reduced rates of major bleeding with pre-PCI Impella implantation instead of during or after the procedure.
-Pre-procedural insertion was associated with an improvement in one-year survival in AMICS patients treated with PCI and HR-PCI and early Impella support was associated with a lower rate of the composite of mortality, re-hospitalization for heart failure and need for left-ventricular assist device/heart transplantation at one-year.14
+An analysis of data from 365 patients treated with Impella 2.5 or Impella CP across 17 centers participating in the IMP-IT Registry found that implanting Impella before PCI, rather than during or after the procedure, was associated with a survival benefit and lower rates of major bleeding.
+Pre-procedural insertion was associated with an improvement in one-year survival in AMICS patients treated with PCI and HR-PCI, and early Impella support was associated with a lower rate of the composite of mortality, re-hospitalization for heart failure and need for left-ventricular assist device/heart transplantation at one year.14

 International Journal of Cardiology, 2022